AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ### Search and find approved content

 When you save approved assets, [!DNL Content] maintains the rich metadata, generation context, and audit history.
 Asset details help to narrow search results quickly using filter and search strings.
-GenStudio AI automatically identifies and stores certain details, such as color.
+GenStudio for Performance Marketers' AI automatically identifies and stores certain details, such as color.
 Searching for `blue` in the search field narrows the content list to assets tagged as blue.

 ### Work with templates